Collaborative Law Attorney Lake Forest, IL

 A collaborative divorce process is usually conducted either via mediation or negotiation.
 In a mediation setting, each spouse (along with his or her attorney) sits down to discuss property division matters with the aid of a neutral third-party mediator.
 If the couple has minor children, child custody arrangements and child support expectations may also be discussed.
 A mediator does not take sides, but simply helps to enable fruitful discussions among those involved.

 A negotiation model tends to operate best when attorneys for both spouses serve as the primary means of communication between the parties until property division settlement terms (and child custody and support terms, when applicable) have been reached.
 In both mediation and negotiation scenarios, final agreements are submitted to a judge before terms are formally approved.
 Collaborative divorces tend to be less expensive, less time-consuming and less stressful than contentious divorces.
-A Lake Forest, IL collaborative law attorney can discuss how your divorce process is likely to progress if you choose this model.
+An Illinois collaborative law attorney from Hurst, Robin & Kay, LLC can discuss how your divorce process is likely to progress if you choose this model.

 A contentious divorce tends to be more expensive than a collaborative divorce, because this model generally involves numerous court hearings before a judge makes his or her determinations related to settlement terms.
 It is worth noting that this model is actually the best option for some couples.
 For example, if fundamental disagreements are going to keep collaborative approaches from being productive, there is really no point in a couple wasting its time with an alternative process.